• About

 Here are 6 proven ways to promote your Booster:

 Come up with a few creative ideas of your own.
 Remember your mission statement, and always strive to keep the club fun and upbeat.
+When hosting promotional events—especially those open to the public—make sure your booster club event insurance covers the activities you’re planning.

 #9 Potential Difficulties of a Booster Club